Unit 2: Westward Expansion and Populism

 The slideshows are best if viewed full screen.

-Use this presentation with (9) Strengths and Weaknesses
+Use this presentation with (18) Manifest Destiny and Railroads

 Red Americans Textbook Cover